ajimeneo/dataproc-bigdata/README.md

 We will use [Santander Smart City](http://datos.santander.es/dataset/?id=datos-trafico) data to ingest into our system and play around.
 We'll choose to retrieve data under [JSON](http://datos.santander.es/api/rest/datasets/mediciones.json?items=482).
 Every minute, a JSON document with 482 individual traffic measures will be available to be consumed by an http GET/POST call through its API REST.

 Some of the contents related to kafka ( specially connectivity with conteinerized-kafka are taken from [Why Can´t I Connect to Kafka](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/) written by Robin Moffat).
-I believe his article is a remarkable explanation about how to connect to kafka and cannot be further improved so I borrowed his own code and diagrams in order to explain how to make a connection to kafka and what could possibly go wrong.
+I believe his article is a remarkable explanation about how to connect to kafka and cannot be further improved.
+I've borrowed from this site, his own code and diagrams in order to explain how to make a connection to kafka and what could possibly go wrong.

 Contents